Classifying minimum energy states for interacting particles: Regular simplices: Abstract

 \section{Abstract}

-Consider densities of particles on $\Rn$ which interact pairwise through an attractive-repulsive power-law potential $W_{\al,\bt}(x) = |x|^\al/\al-|x|^\bt/\bt$ in the mildly repulsive regime $\al\ge \bt \ge 2$.
-For $n \ge 2$, we show there exists $\bt_n \in (2,4)$ and a decreasing homeomorphism $\al_{\Delta^n}$ of $[2,\bt_n]$ onto $[\bt_n,4]$ which can be extended (non-homeomorphically) by setting $\al_{\Delta^n}(\bt)=\bt$ for $\bt>\bt_n$ such that: distributing the particles uniformly over the vertices of a regular unit diameter $n$-simplex minimizes the potential energy if and only if $\al\ge \al_{\De^n}(\bt)$.
+Densities of particles on $\Rn$ which interact pairwise through an attractive-repulsive power-law potential $W_{\al,\bt}(x) = |x|^\al/\al-|x|^\bt/\bt$ have often been used to explain patterns produced by biological and physical systems.
+In the mildly repulsive regime {$\al> \bt \ge 2$ with $n \ge 2$, we show there exists a decreasing homeomorphism $\al_{\Delta^n}$ from $[2,4]$ to itself such that:} distributing the particles uniformly over the vertices of a regular unit diameter $n$-simplex minimizes the potential energy if and only if $\al\ge \al_{\De^n}(\bt)$.
 Moreover this minimum is uniquely attained up to rigid motions when $\al > \al_{\De^n}(\bt)$.
 We estimate $\al_{\De^n}(\bt)$ above and below, and identify its limit as the dimension grows large.
 These results are derived from a new northeast comparison principle in the space of exponents.
 At the endpoint $(\al,\bt)=(4,2)$ of this transition curve, we characterize all minimizers by showing they lie on a sphere and share all first and second moments with the spherical shell.
-Suitably modified versions of these statements are also established for $n=1$, and for the attractive-repulsive potentials $D_\al(x) = |x|^\al(\al\log |x|-1)$ that arise in the limit $\bt \nearrow \al$.
+Suitably modified versions of these statements are also established {(i) for $W_{\alpha,\beta}$ and corresponding energies in the case where $n=1$,} and {(ii)} for the attractive-repulsive potentials $D_\al(x) = |x|^\al(\al\log |x|-1)$ that arise in the limit $\bt \nearrow \al$.

 \emph{Keywords: attractive-repulsive power-law potential, pattern formation, interaction energy, simplex, unique minimum, symmetry breaking, mild repulsion, aggregation dynamics, infinite-dimensional quadratic program, $L^\infty$-Kantorovich-Rubinstein-Wasserstein, $d_\infty$-local }